Edited by: Keri Stooksbury

 All Banyan Tree properties are a member of Amex’s Fine Hotels & Resorts, which is a global collection of the world’s best luxury hotels that affords certain Amex cardholders extra benefits.

-To book an Amex Fine Hotels & Resorts stay, you must have an eligible Platinum or Centurion card; some examples include The Platinum Card® from American Express, The Business Platinum Card® from American Express, Centurion® Card from American Express, and the Business Centurion® Card from American Express.
+To book an Amex Fine Hotels & Resorts stay, you must have an eligible Platinum or Centurion card; some examples include The Platinum Card® from American Express, The Business Platinum Card® from American Express, and the Centurion® Card from American Express.

 But once you have these cards and book a Fine Hotels & Resorts stay, you will enjoy the following extra perks: